-Software Carpentry wouldn't exist without support from the Sloan Foundation, Mozilla, and a lot of other sponsors, but that support won't last forever.
+Software Carpentry wouldn't exist without support from the Sloan Foundation, Mozilla, and a lot of other supporters, but that support won't last forever.
 Over the next two years, we need to find a way to make this project self-sustaining; to achieve that, we're currently doing the following:

 Use a "host pays expenses" model so that our budget doesn't have to grow as we scale up.
 Status: mostly done.